 The third option is unlikely to include many applications as it will only occur if an applicant specifically requests this.
 Where the initial contact is made by phone, the majority will complete part one over the telephone then proceed to part 2.
 A request can also be made by the client to receive help filling out part 2 of the application from a local delivery team member.
 This can occur via a video call or in person.

-For this latest publication, a category of 'other channel' was added that includes applications received through Local delivery as well as any that have a recorded channel of 'In Person', 'Transferred from DWP' and 'Combined Application Form'.
+The category of 'other channel' includes applications received through Local delivery as well as any that have a recorded channel of 'In Person', 'Transferred from DWP' and 'Combined Application Form'.

 Age of applicant